 11. London currently has a record-breaking mayor

 Sadiq Khan, current Mayor of London, is the first Muslim mayor of a European Union capital city.
-He also won with the largest number of votes in one election of any politician in British history.
-The son of an immigrant bus driver and seamstress, and one of eight children, he’s done pretty well for himself.
+He also won with the most significant number of votes in one election of any politician in British history.
+The son of an immigrant bus driver, seamstress, and one of eight children, has done pretty well for himself.

 12. Number 10 Downing Street is over 300 years old

 This is the White House of the UK.
 It’s got approximately 100 rooms, has a private residence on the third floor, and a kitchen in the basement.

 Other levels contain offices where foreign dignitaries can be met.
 There’s also a resident mouse-catching cat called Larry.